Tarot Mystery

 Tarot Mystery (タロットミステリー) is a Super Famicom title that revolves around tarot divination and answering questions in Japanese.
 This video game would become Yasuaki Fujita's final project as a composer for Super Famicom video games.

 Features

-The title is considered to be a simulation of a Tarot reading.
+The title is considered to be a simulation of a tarot reading.
 The title was not released in North America or Europe.
 Users ask questions and look at cards.
-The cards used in the game are from the classic Rider–Waite deck, illustrated by Pamela Colman Smith.
+The cards used in the game are from the classic Rider–Waite Tarot, illustrated by Pamela Colman Smith.

 Each reading consists of a Celtic cross where 12 cards are picked by the person being read.
 These cards will tell about the player's past, present, and future via on-screen text.
 The game automatically reads the person's fortune.
 Once the cards are dealt, each card deals with different issues in the player's future.
 They are: current situation, issues, awareness, subconscious, past problems, future, present position, environment, hope, and result.

 Reception

-On release, Famicom Tsūshin scored the Neo Geo version of the game a 20 out of 40.
+On release, Famicom Tsūshin scored the game a 20 out of 40.